American Creek’s Gold Hill exploration

 Darren Blaney, the president of American Creek, explains the exploration process of a high-grade gold mine

-Darren Blaney, president and CEO of American Creek Resources Ltd., and his team of geologists have been exploring their Gold Hill property in southern British Columbia since 2015.
+Darren Blaney, president and CEO of American Creek Resources Ltd., and his team of geologists have been exploring their Gold Hill property near Fort Steele in southeastern British Columbia since 2015.

 Gold Hill is the suspected site of the Wild Horse River gold motherload.
 Since 1864, placer gold operations have drawn attention to the area.
 Much of this gold has been found downstream of the junction of Boulder Creek and Wild Horse River.
 The Gold Hill property rests at this junction, covering 835 hectares of land.